 These reports present the performance according to the Annual Operating Plan, the limitations and challenges, the budget execution report, as well as the status and evaluation of the projects of each component of the programme.
 Fundación Natura, as well as the NIE, will present annual reports to the Adaptation Fund Programme, in accordance with the requirements established by the Fund.
 An Annual Programme erformance Review (PPR) is conducted to monitor progress made annually.
-The PRP includes, but is not limited to, reporting on the following: cumulative financial information since project inception, procurement data, risk assessment, compliance with environmental and social policies, compliance with gender policy, rating on progress by executing entity according to the work plan for the period, cumulative progress of the indicators, lessons learned and results monitoring according to the strategic results framework of the Adaptation Fund.
+The PRP includes, but is not limited to, reporting on the following: compliance with envir onmental and social policies, compliance with gender policy, rating on progress by executing entity according to the work plan for the period, cumulative progress of the indicators, lessons learned and results monitoring according to the strategic results framework of the Adaptation Fund.

 The information will be collected mainly through the quarterly reports of the executing entities, reports of field visits from Fundacion Natura technicians as well as through the review of meeting memories aids.
-The annual RPPs will be submitted no later than two months after the end of the reporting year and the final report within six months after the end of the Programme.
+The annual RPPs will be submitted no later than two mon ths after the end of the reporting year and the final report within six months after the end of the Programme.